Autobiography of A Yogi

 “The yogi lives so close to my home that I often

+visit him.”
 My words brought keen interest to Upendra’s

 face, and I made a further confidence.